xyfir/annotate/DOCS.md

 - `--ids: number|string` - Ignore all books other than those with the ids provided.
 Can be a single id or a list of ids (`1,55,100`).
 - `--start-at: number` - Skip all books before the book with the provided id.
 Defaults to `0`.
 - `--stop-at: number` - Stop generating after the book with the provided id.
 You should provide this value if possible to prevent auto-annotator from quitting if it assumes that it has reached the end of the library.
 Defaults to `99999999`, and may quit before.

+## generate libgen

+> auto-annotator generate libgen

+This command can most likely be ignored.
+It is used by the AutoAnnotator bot account on xyAnnotations.

+This command requires a local copy of the Library Genesis fiction database (taken from [one of these database dumps](http://gen.lib.rus.ec/dbdumps/)).
+It pulls the needed metadata for books from the LibGen database, downloads a temporary copy of the ebook (directly from LibGen's actual server), generates annotations with that book, and then deletes the book.

+### Options

+- `--limit: number` - Stop after the specified number of books are pulled from the database.
+Unlike the `generate calibre` command, books that were skipped are counted towards the limit.

+### Notes

+- Calibre still needs to be installed because Calibre's `ebook-convert` is used.
+- This command will not interfere with or use your Calibre library.
+- This command uses both the `ignoreBookIfMatchingSetExists` and `skipBookIfMatchingSetExists` config properties.
+Both are treated the same (as skip), since books from LibGen are not added to a Calibre library and are not added to the ignore list.

 ## config